-NOTE: This process can take a long time to complete.
-To ensure that the command is not interrupted, you should run the command in a tmux session.
-You can start a tmux session by running the tmux command.
+NOTE: The following process can take a long time to complete.
+To ensure the command is not interrupted, you should run the command in a tmux session.
+If you are running a version of SL1 that does not enable the tmux utility by default, you must first enable it.